Dysphagia Diet: Tips and Recipes

 Level 3: Advanced

-At this Advanced level, foods can be solid, but shouldn’t be tough or hard.
-A good rule of thumb for this level: the patient shouldn’t require a knife to eat.
+At the advanced level, foods can be solid, but shouldn’t be tough or hard.
+A good rule of thumb for this level is that the patient shouldn’t require a knife to eat.
 Soft foods that are easy to swallow without elaborate preparation include:

 Level 4: Regular